 That’s it, basil care is easy.
 Have fun with your indoor basil, use it for soups, make pesto or salads!

-As a bonus chapter let’s shed some light on how to pluck leaves so your basil plants stay happy.
+As a bonus chapter in herbs to grow, let’s shed some light on how to pluck leaves so your basil plants stay happy.
 The experts are divided whether you should pluck your leaves from the top or bottom of the plant.

 I see a tendency towards picking the top leaves in the community against the general tendency to pick the bottom leaves.
 In our experience picking the biggest leaves usually works great for us although the smaller the leave the better the taste.